MarufZak/study-logs/understanding-linux-kernel/README.md

 2. Invokes `close()` syscall twice to release file descriptors 3 and 4.
 3. Executes `execve` to execute `more` command.
 By default program reads from standart input, which is pipe’s read channel.

+Note that `write` and `read` syscalls for pipes are VFS (Virtual File System) syscalls.
+Because of this, for each pipe kernel creates INode and two file objects (for reading and writing).
+In order to read/write, process needs its file descriptors.
+Besides that each pipe has its pipe buffer, which, for modern Linux systems, is 16 page frames size.

+Processes write and fill the buffer, while readers read and empty the buffer, meaning the read data is removed from the buffer.
+Buffers are organized as VFS objects, so users don’t see them, because they are not mounted in FS.

 ## FAQ

 - Is Linux kernel a process?